 \subsection{Speech data}

 Speech data being used in this study is a part of recordings from counseling practicums for therapist trainees at the Chinese University of Hong Kong.
 Clients of counseling were adults who sought counseling assistance concerning career, relationship, emotion, and stress.
+The study was approved by the institutional review board, and informed consent was obtained from both the clients and therapists.
 The speech data consists of a total of 156 psychotherapy sessions from 39 different pairs of therapists and clients, i.e., each therapist-client pair has 4 sessions.
 All therapists and clients spoke Hong Kong Cantonese, with occasional English code-mixing.
 Each session is about 50 minutes long.
-The therapist and the client each wore a lavalier microphone during the session.
+The therapist and the client each wore a lavalier microphone clipped between the collar and chest during the session.
 The 156 sessions of recordings were manually transcribed.
 In each session, a therapist and a client took turn to speak.
 A speaker turn refers to the time period in which there is only one active speaker.
 Speech transcription was done on speaker turn basis, with the speaker identity (therapist or client) marked and the speech content transcribed into Chinese characters with punctuation marks.

 Subjective rating was performed on each session using the Therapist Empathy Scale (TES) \cite{decker2014development}.
-TES is an observer-rated measure of therapist empathy.
-The numerical value of rating is in the range of 9 to 63, with a larger value indicating higher therapist empathy.
+The TES is a nine-item observer-rated measure of therapist empathy.
+Each item is rated on a seven-point scale from 1 $=$ \textit{not at all} to 7 $=$ \textit{extremely}.
+The total score (range from 9 to 63) is used in this study, with a larger value indicating higher therapist empathy.